sampritchard/CV/README.md

 I am a confident and ambitious **Junior Full Stack Developer** based in London.
 With a strong analytical mind, I have embarked on a career change where I can put my skills to better use.

 After recruiting software developers in Sydney, I became fascinated by the intricate details of the Development landscape.
-Currently undertaking the intensive 12 weeks of [Makers Academy](http://www.makersacademy.com/), I have grown from someone with an interest in code, to someone who is incredidbly passionate about writing clean code using best practices.
+Currently undertaking the intensive 12 weeks of [Makers Academy](http://www.makersacademy.com/), I have grown from someone with an interest in code, to someone who is incredibly passionate about writing clean code using best practices.

-I am currently looking for a role within an ambitious company that promotes learning and collaboration in a team enviornment, where I can consolodate and extend my programming knowledge surrounded by like-minded professionals.
+I am currently looking for a role within an ambitious company that promotes learning and collaboration in a team environment, where I can consolidate and extend my programming knowledge surrounded by like-minded professionals.

 ## <a name="Projects">Projects</a>